afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 ### Action
-Actions contain the data that we have to process to modify the State, and a reference to a function (Reducer) that will be used to perform those modifications.
+Actions contain the data that we have to process to mutate the App State, and a reference to a function (Reducer) that will be used to perform those modifications.

 ### Dispatcher
 It is the central hub that manages all the data flow in your app but has no real intelligence or function.
 It receives an action and sends it to the Store for processing.